 - Avoid Black Hat Off-Page techniques like building links from untrustworthy web directories

-- Be active on social media to promote your site.
+- Be active on social media to promote your business.
 Get the great content from your On-Page team and push where you can and encourage others to share it

 - Build advocacy for your business, so your advocates will link to you